lucb-da/daml/docs/source/daml/intro/3_Data.rst

   :start-after: -- CASH_BALANCE_BEGIN
   :end-before: -- CASH_BALANCE_END

-If you look at the resulting scenario view, you'll see that this still gives rise to one table.
+If you look at the resulting script view, you'll see that this still gives rise to one table.
 The records are expanded out into columns using dot notation.

 Variants and pattern matching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~